utstikkar/IntroPythonForDS/README.md

 To keep your code compatible with both Python 2 and Python 3, you might also want to use [this Cheat Sheet](http://python-future.org/compatible_idioms.html#cheat-sheet-writing-python-2-3-compatible-code).

 ### Installing Python and all useful packages
 Slides on this topic start here:

+### Running the IPython interpreter and a python file
+Slides on this topic start here:

 ## License